 Another piece that makes marketing strategy work is CRM or Customer Relation Management tools & services.
-CRM tools help businesses to take care of their customers, increase their brand trust among them, and provide online support if customers had questions or encountered problems.
+CRM tools help businesses to take care of their customers, increase their brand trust among them, and provide online support if customers have questions or encounter problems.
 CRM tools are usually included in many project management tools but there are online alternatives like Zendesk, Zoho CRM, and PipeDrive which are offering industry-standard services to large companies & enterprises.

 Analytics Tools & Services

 Analytics tools & services help you to keep track of your website traffic and search appearances.
 There are two services that Google provided for free.
 Google Analytics for tracking website inbound traffic including live tracking and Google Search Console which provides data regarding website search appearance as well as monitoring website for issues & problems.
 These two are actually vital tools for all websites and knowing how to implement them and how to use them effectively for your website SEO ranking and content strategies are crucial for your business success.

 Apart from Google Search Console that I’ve mentioned earlier, there are additional and more useful tools for auditing websites for potential problems as well as SEO issues.
 They also provide a lot of extra tools to help your SEO content strategy including competitor research, keyword research, and rank tracking.
 The ahrefs, Moz, Alexa, and SEMrush are the best SEO tools for your website & business.
 Also, services like Google PageSpeed Insight & GTmetrix are good site audit apps that provide a lot of information to improve your website speed.